 P-finite series

-Official definition
+First definition

 We start with the intuitive definition.
 We say that a series is P-finite if it belongs to a finitely generated algebra of series that is closed under left derivatives.
 This is formalised as follows.

-module OfficialDefinition where
+module FirstDefinition where

 infix 3 P-fin[_,_,_]